-Professional man with van house clearance in Bristol
+Professional house clearance services in Bristol

 While hiring a skip can be convenient, it still requires you to move everything outside, load the skip and tidy up afterwards.
 If this doesn’t sound right for you, another bulk waste removal option to consider is hiring a professional man with van rubbish removal company.

 These services don’t require permits so they can respond quickly, subject to availability.
 They do all the carrying, loading and tidying up afterwards, saving you time and effort.
 Show them what needs to go, and they will make sure it gets to the van and is disposed of at an appropriate site.
 We charge a £49.99 call out fee and £25 per cubic yard of mixed waste.
 You can view our full pricing guide here to get an idea of how much your house clearance will cost.